Indications for new scalar resonances at the LHC and a possible interpretation: The 2-Higgs Doublet extended Georgi-Machacek model

 and considering, just as before, $\kappa^{h_{125}}_t = \kappa^{h_{125}}_b =1$, and using \cref{eq:typeI_kappas,eq:x23x24_relation,eq:h125eq3} along with $\sum_j x_{2j}^2 =1 $, we find

 which indicates that the constraints are less stringent than those in the Type-II case, as $x_{21}$ remains free.
 On top of this, $u$ can be raised even further if we allow a reasonable relaxation of $\delta=0$ and $\kappa^{h_{125}}_t=\kappa^{h_{125}}_b=1$, following the strategy described in \cref{app:A1}.
 In this case $|u|$ can exceed $\simeq 65$~GeV allowing for solutions with real-valued couplings.
-We will thus stick to Type-I in the following section.
+We will thus stick to Type-I in the rest of the paper.